 There are two TriHealth Fan Accommodation Stations in Great American Ball Park:

 Guest-relations personnel will be on hand to assist Guests with any questions, comments or concerns.
-You can also pick up any certificate and Lost Child wristbands at Fan Accommodations.
+You can also pick up any certificate and Lost Child wristbands at either TriHealth Fan Accommodations Station.

-Reds Heads is the official Reds fan club for kids ages 3–12.
+Reds Heads Kids Club: Reds Heads is the official Reds fan club for kids ages 3–12.
 Being a Reds Heads member is a great way for kids to show their Cincinnati Reds pride!
-Membership includes exclusive merchandise, free game tickets, and priceless members-only experiences at Great American Ball Park.
+Membership includes a jersey, backpack, exclusive Sonny Gray bobblehead, 2 free tickets to a Reds game, priceless members-only experiences at Great American Ball Park, and much more!
 Each membership is only $30.
-Kids can become a member of Reds Heads at any Reds game by stopping by the Fan Club Corner located behind section 125 or by visiting the Reds Heads Clubhouse located in the Kroger Fan Zone.
-Serious young Reds fans will not want to miss out on all the exciting action this club has to offer!
+Kids can become a member of Reds Heads at any Reds game by stopping by the Fan Club Corner located behind section 125 or by visiting the Reds Heads Mobile Clubhouse located in the First Star Fan Zone.
+Young Reds fans will not want to miss out on all the exciting action this club has to offer!
 Join online at reds.com/fanclubs.

-Reds Rookies is the official Reds fan club for kids under 3 and helps create lasting memories for the whole family.
-Membership includes exclusive merchandise, free game tickets, and priceless members-only experiences at Great American Ball Park.
+Reds Rookies: Reds Rookies presented by Pampers and Kroger is the official Reds fan club for kids under 3 and helps create lasting memories for the whole family.
+Membership includes 2 free tickets and exclusive merchandise.
 Each membership is only $20.
-You can sign up the young fan in your life at any Reds game by stopping by the Fan Club Corner located behind section 125, the Reds Heads Clubhouse located in the Kroger Fan Zone.
+You can sign up the young fan in your life at any Reds game by stopping by the Fan Club Corner located behind section 125 or the Reds Heads Mobile Clubhouse located in the First Star Fan Zone.
 Make your child a Reds fan for life by signing them up for Reds Rookies!
 Join online at reds.com/fanclubs.

 Fan mail may be sent to: